 If you have enrolled in courses and later decided to attend another educational institution or withdraw from SFU, please ensure you drop all the courses you have enrolled in as soon as possible.
 Otherwise, you will be responsible for any outstanding tuition and fees in your student account.

 Please note: your SFU email is our primary method of communication with you: check your SFU email for your enrollment appointment date and time.
 Warning: forwarding your SFU email to another server can result in lost or failed transmission of important information.

 Your student account must be in good standing before you are eligible to enroll.
 If you're eligible for a tuition fee waiver or you have a valid School Associate Tuition Fee Certificate, you will be responsible for paying any remaining tuition fees, the student activity fee, student services fee, recreation-athletic fee, U-Pass fee and health-dental plan fee.

 - If you have equivalent health and dental coverage, you can opt out of the SFSS Health and/or Dental Plan online at www.studentcare.ca .
 You will need to provide proof of your other group benefits, such as a copy of your benefits card or a letter from the employer.

 Check your account

 Log in to your student account and go to Finances / Account Summary.
 After you've enrolled and/or made class changes, view your student account: the system recalculates your fees immediately as you make any adds, drops, or other changes to your classes.
 Class drop penalties are calculated and posted to your account in the third week of classes.

-Penalty on outstanding tuition and fees
+Interest charge on outstanding tuition and fees